pawe-k/data/README.md

 1. Ranking is search
 2. Ranking in feed

-Currently, the limitations are gathering enough clean data.
-Once the data is gathered I will employ NPLs to improve and optimize ranking in search as well as other industry tools.
-Currently exploring how to maximise rankin in feed.
+## Bottle Necks
+1. Gathering enough data for big data anlytics: Note the point of deminish returns as well as figure out how to offload processing to the cloud (if you need to)

+## Ideas
+1. Using NPL for SEO optimation